1. What's in a name?

 2. Movie star

 Not every constituency MP has had a movie made about them.
-Film star Richard Todd, right, played Commander John Kerans, Hartlepool's last Conservative MP, in Yangtse Incident: The Story of HMS Amethyst.
+Film star Richard Todd, right, played Commander John Kerans, Hartlepool's Conservative MP from 1959-64, in Yangtse Incident: The Story of HMS Amethyst.
 The 1957 production retold Commander Kerans's naval exploits during the Chinese Civil War.

 3. Another movie star